meetrais/api-to-mcp-server/README.md

 **2. Configure Environment Variables:**

-Edit the apigee-mcp\env.sh and set the following variables based on your APIGEE and GCP Project details:
+Edit the `apigee-mcp/env.sh` and set the following variables based on your Apigee and GCP Project details:

 ```bash
 export PROJECT="<PROJECT_ID_TO_SET>"                    # Your GCP Project ID